Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 $$[LT] = \dfrac{105 \pm \sqrt{105^2 - 4 \cdot 1 \cdot 2500}}{2 \cdot 1} = 52.5 \pm 16.008$$.

-The only reasonable solution here is 52.5-16.008 = 36.492; As anticipated, the steady state concentration has decreased.
+The only feasible solution is 52.5-16.008 = 36.492; As anticipated, the steady state concentration has decreased.

 **STOP**: What do you think will happen to the steady state concentration of *LT* if its initial concentration (*l*<sub>0</sub>) increases or decreases?
 What if the dissociation rate (*k*<sub>dissociate</sub>) increases or decreases?
 Confirm your predictions by changing the parameters above and solving the quadratic formula for [*LT*].
 {: .notice--primary}